Dec 13, 2022

 2.000 impacts * $5/click = $10,000 inversion in GAds

-The cost per click should be aligned with the ROI to make sure you invest according to your other marketing efforts.
+However, make sure the cost per click is aligned with the ROI (Return On Investment) to make sure you invest according to your other marketing efforts.

-We hope this will help with better ad execution, and if you have any successful, proven tactics that worked for you, please don't be shy about sharing them with us 👂!
+We hope this will help you and your team with better ad execution, and if you have any successful, proven tactics that worked for you, please don't be shy about sharing them with us 👂!

 Meet us and help us build the most amazing app for marketing professionals.